rat-pac/ratpac-two/doc/users_guide/command_interface.md

 # Controlling ratpac-two

 This section of the guide will provide a high level overview on controlling ratpac.
-We shall briefly describe command syntax and how to synthesize multiple commands into a macro file to control the operation of the software.
+First, we will briefly review ratpac commands and their syntax.
+Then we will work through an example synthesizing multiple commands into a macro files which are text files ratpac accepts as input for control.
 A comprehensive review requires extensive knowledge of the software.
 Revisiting this section is recommended as you read through the rest of the documentation.